apify/apify-docs/content/academy/switching_to_typescript/unknown_and_type_casting.md

 ---
-title: "unknown" and type casting
+title: Unknown & type casting
 description: Create your own custom types using the "type" keyword, understand the "void" type, and learn how to write custom function types.
 menuWeight: 7.6
 paths: